Three Adventures: The Viking

 As the light faded the bright snow gum trunks glowed against the dark forest.
 Then after the sun had gone down all that was left was the silhouette of the snow gums against the stars, and the call of the mopokes.

-Day 3: Viking Saddle to Mt Speculation
+Day 3: The Viking

 We woke early this morning to the sound of birds singing.
 After a quick breakfast we set off on a side trip to The Viking with just a light pack, following the track into the open forest behind the campsite.